archfrog/KioskForge/README.md

 ## Macintosh
 I don't have access to a Mac computer, so no development or testing is done on this platform.
 Feel free to port the script and submit a pull request.
 Please make sure that the result generates a valid, reliable kiosk before submitting the pull request.

+## Issues
+The following known issues exist with KioskForge:

+1. The `rotate_screen` option does not work with touch screens, only the display is rotated (the mouse is not affected).

 ## Development